AspenWireless/AspenWireless.github.io/Writerside/topics/Prerequisites.md

 # Prerequisites

-See what's needed for installation before getting started with ISP Nexus.
+See what's needed for installation of an ISP Nexus instance.

 ## Hardware Requirements